aurelia-v-grid/vGrid/README.md

 Default = "", here you can add columns attibute names you dont want filter for, like  this "index,name"
 ###### "sort-on-header-click"
 Default = false, setting this to true will activate multisort on header clicks
+###### "sort-not-on-header"
+Default = "", here you can add columns attibute names you dont want have sorting/sort icon for, like  this "image1,documents"

 ###### "row-on-draw"
 Default = undefined, string name of function callback when row gets drawn, here you can edit the row data before displaying